roman-milk/roman-milk.github.io/caught-and-exposed.md

+===

- ****** Caught and Exposed Ch.
-02 ****** byStoryTeller07© I'm sorry this chapter has taken so long to publish but I have been ill, the only thing that could possibly stop me writing.
+I'm sorry this chapter has taken so long to publish but I have been ill, the only thing that could possibly stop me writing.
 I hope you enjoy this chapter and in some small way it has been worth waiting for.

  *